 Island County Public Health (lead agency) and South Whidbey Parks and Aquatics Foundation (fiscal sponsor) have partnered along with the South Whidbey Parks and Recreation District, Coupeville School District and Compass Health to provide scholarships to children and youth who's families may not be able to afford registration costs of organized physical activities.
 Funds for these scholarships have been donated by various organizations in Island County, most recently by The Goosefoot Community Fund.

 HIYI Scholarships can be requested to cover registration fees, equipment vouchers, and other expenses that are a barrier to a child/youth pursuing an organized physical activity anywhere throughout Island County.
-The goal of offering HIYI scholarships is to provide confidential support to Island County children and youth who, without this financial assistance, would not be able to participate in a physical activity that meets their interests.
 The HIYI Scholarship Program provides assistance to children and youth from low income families who are not currently being served by existing scholarship or fee waiver programs.
-The HIYI Scholarship Program provides opportunities for area youth to participate in sports and other physical activities and recognizes the important physical, mental, and character-building benefits such programs provide.

-There is a limit to one scholarship per quarter per individual for a maximum amount of $150.
+There is a limit to one scholarship per quarter per applicant for a maximum amount of $150, $300 yearly maximum.
 Individuals may apply for consecutive quarters.
 Scholarships are limited to individuals only.
 Groups and organizations are not eligible to apply.

 HIYI Scholarship Facts Sheet

-Donations to this scholarship are tax deductible, as South Whidbey Park& Aquatics Foundation, a 501 (c) 3 organization, is our fiscal agent.
+Donations to this scholarship are tax deductible, as South Whidbey Park& Aquatics Foundation, a 501 (c) 3 organization, is our fiscal sponsor.
 Donations can be made payable to:

 South Whidbey Parks & Aquatics Foundation, with a note on the memo line directing it to the "HIYI Scholarship Fund".